Monitor Flicker Test: Check Any Screen for PWM and Other Flicker

 Keep brightness high, skip the deep flicker

 Circadian Shield dims your display through a software overlay, so you can hold hardware brightness high and avoid the deep low-brightness PWM that drives the worst symptoms.
-It runs fully on your Mac.
-Free to try, no account.
+It runs on macOS and Windows, and the filtering happens on your own machine.
+One-time purchase, with a 14-day money-back guarantee.

 Frequently asked questions